 World War II took the lives of approximately 3% of the entire world’s population in the 1940s—so it’s no surprise that life-saving efforts became a top priority at the time.
 Military hospitals were built throughout the war front as well as the home front.
 Brigham City, UT became home to one: Bushnell General Military Hospital.
 The hospital impacted Brigham City in various ways, including the lives of many individuals who served and were served there.

 Many employees at the facility were locals, which boosted Brigham City’s economy.
 They needed the skills that varying individuals possessed because Bushnell was innovative in their patient care.
-Just one of many examples is they're developing a new type of prosthetic limb that used plastic instead of metal, which soon spread to other amputation centers and became more commonplace in the medical field.
+Just one of many examples is their developing a new type of prosthetic limb that used plastic instead of metal, which soon spread to other amputation centers and became more commonplace in the medical field.

 They were also innovative in their treatment procedures.
 Bushnell had a significantly low death rate, which is accredited in part to their experimental use of penicillin.
 Penicillin was new to the medical world and proved effective for many patients, allowing doctors at Bushnell to save many more lives and limbs than they would have been permitted under other circumstances.